Patagonia: Climate

 Patagonia's climate is mostly cool and dry year round.
 The east coast is warmer than the west, especially in summer, as a branch of the southern equatorial current reaches its shores, whereas the west coast is washed by a cold current.
 However, winters are colder on the inland plateaus east of the slopes and further down the coast on the southeast end of the Patagonian region.
 For example, at Puerto Montt, on the inlet behind Chiloé Island, the mean annual temperature is 11 °C and the average extremes are 25.5 and -1.5 °C, whereas at Bahía Blanca near the Atlantic coast and just outside the northern confines of Patagonia, the annual temperature is 15 °C and the range much greater, as temperatures above 35 °C and below -5 °C are recorded every year.
-At Punta Arenas, in the extreme south, the mean temperature is 6 °C and the average extremes are 24.5 and -2 °C. The prevailing winds are westerly, and the westward slope has a much heavier precipitation than the eastern in a rainshadow effect; the western islands close to Torres del Paine receive an annual precipitation of 4,000 to 7,000 mm, while the eastern hills have less than 800 mm and the plains have as little as 200 mm of annual precipitation.
+At Punta Arenas in Chile, in the extreme south, the mean temperature is 6 °C and the average extremes are 24.5 and -2 °C. The prevailing winds are westerly, and the westward slope has a much heavier precipitation than the eastern in a rainshadow effect; the western islands close to Torres del Paine receive an annual precipitation of 4,000 to 7,000 mm, while the eastern hills have less than 800 mm and the plains have as little as 200 mm of annual precipitation.

 Precipitation is highly seasonal in northwestern Patagonia.
 For example, Villa La Angostura in Argentina, close to the border with Chile, receives up to 434 mm of rain and snow in May, 297 mm in June, and 273 mm in July, compared to 80 mm in February and 72 mm in March.
 The total for the city is 2,074 mm, making it one of the rainiest in Argentina.
 Farther west, some areas receive 4,000 mm and more, especially on the Chilean side.
 In the northeast, the seasons for rain are reversed; most rain falls from occasional summer thunderstorms but totals barely reach 500 mm in the northeast corner, and decrease rapidly to less than 300 mm.
 The Patagonian west coast, which belongs exclusively to Chile, has a cool oceanic climate, with summer maximum temperatures ranging from 14 °C in the south to 19 °C in the north and nights between 5 and 11 °C, and very high precipitation, from 2,000 mm to more than 7,000 mm in local microclimates.
 Snow is uncommon at the coast in the north but happens more often in the south, and frost is usually not very intense.